-4.7.1.
-IT staff are responsible for:
+4.7.1.IT staff are responsible for:

 - 4.7.1.1.
-Fixing issues with systems used to set and collect work - 4.7.1.2.
-Helping staff and parents with any technical issues they're experiencing - 4.7.1.3.
+Fixing issues with systems used to set and collect work. - 4.7.1.2.
+Helping staff and parents with any technical issues they're experiencing. - 4.7.1.3.
 Reviewing the security of remote learning systems and flagging any data protection breaches to the data protection lead - 4.7.1.4.
-Ensuring safeguarding filtering and monitoring systems are working effectively and efficiently - 4.7.1.5.
-Assisting pupils and parents with accessing the internet or devices
+Ensuring safeguarding filtering and monitoring systems are working effectively and efficiently. - 4.7.1.5.
+Assisting children and parents with accessing the internet or devices

 4.8.
-Pupils and parents
+Children and parents

-- 4.8.1.
-Staff can expect pupils learning remotely to: - 4.8.1.1.
-Be contactable during the school day - 4.8.1.2.
-Complete work to the deadline set by teachers - 4.8.1.3.
-Seek help if they need it, from teachers or teaching assistants - 4.8.1.4.
-Alert teachers if they're not able to complete work - 4.8.1.5.
-Adhere to the code of conduct when on-line - 4.8.1.6.
-Alert the school if they have any safeguarding concerns about themselves or their peers - 4.8.1.7.
-Conduct themselves in a mature and considerate manner whilst learning remotely - 4.8.2.
-Staff can expect parents with children learning remotely to: - 4.8.2.1.
-Make the school aware if their child is sick or otherwise can't complete work - 4.8.2.2.
+4.8.1.Staff can expect children learning remotely to:

+- 4.8.1.1.
+Be contactable during the school day. - 4.8.1.2.
+Complete work to the deadline set by teachers. - 4.8.1.3.
+Seek help if they need it, from teachers or teaching assistants. - 4.8.1.4.
+Alert teachers if they're not able to complete work. - 4.8.1.5.
+Adhere to the code of conduct when online. - 4.8.1.6.
+Alert the school if they have any safeguarding concerns about themselves or their peers.

+- 4.8.1.7.
+Conduct themselves in a mature and considerate manner whilst learning remotely. - 4.8.2.Staff can expect parents with children learning remotely to: - 4.8.2.1.
+Make the school aware if their child is sick or otherwise cannot complete work. - 4.8.2.2.
 Seek help from the school if they need it - 4.8.2.3.
-Be respectful when making any complaints or concerns known to staff - 4.8.2.4.
-Alert the school if they have any safeguarding concerns about their child or another child at the school
+Be respectful when making any complaints or concerns known to staff. - 4.8.2.4.
+Alert the school if they have any safeguarding concerns about their child or another child at the school.

 4.9.
-Governing body and regional directors
+Governing body and education directors

-- 4.9.1.
-The governing body and regional directors are responsible for: - 4.9.1.1.
-Monitoring the school's approach to providing remote learning to ensure education remains as high quality as possible
+4.9.1.
+The governing body and education directors are responsible for:

-4.9.1.2.
-Ensuring that staff are certain that remote learning systems are appropriately secure, for both data protection and safeguarding reasons
+- 4.9.1.1.
+Monitoring the school's approach to providing remote learning to ensure education remains as high quality as possible. - 4.9.1.2.
+Ensuring that staff are certain that remote learning systems are appropriately secure, for both data protection and safeguarding reasons.

-5. Who to contact
+5.Who to contact

 - 5.1.
-If staff have any questions or concerns about remote learning or the health and safety of pupils during a period of remote learning, they should contact the following individuals: - 5.1.1.
-Issues in setting work talk to the relevant subject lead, ADU or SSO - 5.1.2.
-Issues with behaviour talk to the relevant head of year/Community - 5.1.3.
-Issues with IT talk to the Network Manager, POR (by logging a ticket) - 5.1.4.
+If staff have any questions or concerns about remote learning or the health and safety of children during a period of remote learning, they should contact the following individuals: - 5.1.1.
+Issues in setting work talk to the relevant subject lead or SENCO - 5.1.2.
+Issues with behaviour talk to the relevant head year or AWA - 5.1.3.
+Issues with IT talk to POR - 5.1.4.
 Issues with their own workload or wellbeing talk to JSP - 5.1.5.
-Concerns about data protection talk to the data protection lead, GPI - 5.1.6.
-Concerns about safeguarding talk to our DSL, SHU
+Concerns about data protection talk to the data protection lead GPI. - 5.1.6.
+Concerns about safeguarding talk to SHU (or if unavailable AWA or one of the DSLs).

-6. Data protection
+6.Data protection